FabianOmoke/azure_custom_vision_trained_pet_classifier/README.md

 # Azure Custom Vision Trained Pet Classifier

 Welcome to the **Azure Custom Vision Trained Pet Classifier** project repository!
-This application allows you to classify images of cats and dogs using a machine learning model trained with the OXFORD PET III DATASET.
+This application allows you to classify images of cats and dogs using a machine learning model trained with the [OXFORD PET III DATASET]([url](https://www.robots.ox.ac.uk/~vgg/data/pets/)).
 Please note that the training images have been excluded from this repository due to their large size.

 ## Running the Image Classification Web App